Prague is one of the top tourist destinations in Europe and it’s hard for anyone to not recognize the name of the iconic Czech city.

 When visiting Prague, it is highly recommended to book a ticket to see one of the theater’s performances.

-Make sure to only use the official booking offices and their authorised partners in order to avoid scams and dishonest vendors.
+Make sure to only use the official booking offices and their authorized partners in order to avoid scams and dishonest vendors.

 When traveling to another country, trying their typical dishes is a must (especially for those of us who love to eat).